Information for Mills Staff

 in order to allow space for physical distancing in smaller groups.

-- Lower occupancy limits for common-use areas such as break rooms, conference rooms,
+- Common-use areas such as conference rooms, break rooms, non-residential kitchens,

-and restrooms will be implemented to maintain adequate physical distancing.
+and lounges will be closed.
+Procedures regarding restrooms will be implemented to

 - Facilities staff will have primary responsibility for cleaning offices and workspaces